perladvent/perldotcom/CONTRIBUTING.md

 Technology
 ----------
-The website is built with [Hugo](http://gohugo.io) and hosted on GitHub Pages.
+The website is built with [Hugo](http://gohugo.io).
 You can run a local version of the site by following these [instructions](#viewing-your-draft-article).

 Style Guide
 ===========